JahagirdarAmey/KubernetesNotes/practice/practice.md

 </details>

-<details>How many containers are part of the pod 'webapp'?Note: We just created a new POD.
-Ignore the state of the POD for now.<summary></summary>
+<details><summary>How many containers are part of the pod 'webapp'?Note: We just created a new POD.
+Ignore the state of the POD for now.</summary>

 ```yaml
 kubectl describe pod webapp